 Does Term Life Insurance Cover Disability?

-However, some insurance companies in Canada offer optional riders.
-You can add these riders to your term life insurance coverage during your application process.
-These riders provide options and coverage for future scenarios like long-term disabilities or severe illness.
+However, there are insurance companies in Canada that offer optional riders.
+You can choose to add these riders to your term life insurance coverage during the application process.
+These riders allow you to secure coverage for future scenarios such as long-term disabilities or severe illnesses.

 Life Insurance Riders for Disability Coverage

-An insurance rider is an attachment to your insurance policy that supplements your existing coverage.
-If you do not want to or cannot afford to purchase a separate disability insurance policy, you can add a disability rider to your term life insurance policy.
+An insurance rider is essentially an add-on to your insurance policy that bolsters your current coverage.
+For those who either cannot afford or prefer not to purchase a separate disability insurance policy, adding a disability rider to their term life insurance policy can be a practical solution.

 1. Disability Income Rider

-Your policy specifies the monthly benefit, a certain percentage of your policy’s coverage amount.
-So, if you have a $100,000 coverage amount and your disability income benefit is set at 1%, you will receive $1,000 monthly as a rider benefit.
+The specific amount you receive each month is outlined in your policy and is usually a percentage of your overall coverage amount.
+For example, if your coverage amount is $100,000, and your disability income benefit is set at 1%, you can expect to receive $1,000 per month as part of this rider benefit.

 2. Waiver Of Premium Rider